 All your questions are welcome as the better I understand your business, the more ideas I will be able to share with you to build a more profitable business.

-Do you find it easier to Google for information on your competition, than it is to find information within your own company?
+Do you find it easier to Google for information on your competition than it is to find information on parts of your own organization?

 You aren’t alone.
 There is a better way.
 You can have useful and reliable information systems available to your decision makers.

 Do you and your staff suffer from “occupational spam”?
-Business related e-mail that is overwhelming and of only minor interest to you?
-Too many people copied on a message, too many replies on a thread.
+I can help you if you are getting lots of unsolicited e-mail messages.
+But what about business related e-mail that is overwhelming and of only minor interest to you?
+I call that “occupational spam” Too many people copied on a message, too many replies on a thread.
 It’s like being in a meeting for an hour and only needing to be there for 2 minutes.
 I have a solution for you.